LS3 STUDIOS SELECTED A WINNER IN THE 34th ANNUAL TELLY AWARDS

 There were 2,000 entries from throughout the United States, Canada and several other countries in the 2013 competition.
 Entrants included digital professionals from audio, video and film production companies; web developers; advertising agencies; PR firms; corporate and government communication departments; and independent creative professionals such as designers, producers, directors, editors and shooters.

 AVA Digital Awards is sponsored and judged by the Association of Marketing and Communication Professionals (AMCP).
-The international organization consists of several thousand production, marketing, communication, advertising, public relations, and free-lance professionals.
+The international organization consists of several thousand productions, marketing, communication, advertising, public relations, and free-lance professionals.
 AMCP administers recognition programs; provides judges and rewards outstanding achievement and service to the profession.
 As part of its mission, AMCP fosters and supports the efforts of creative professionals who contribute their unique talents to public service and charitable organizations.

 Judges are industry professionals who look for companies and individuals whose talent exceeds a high standard of excellence and whose work serves as a benchmark for the industry.